jd28/rollnw/issues/name-as-policy-leaks.md

-# Name-As-Policy Leaks Outside The NWN Sidecar
+# Name-As-Policy Leaks In NWN Import

 Status: resolved in working tree.

 ## Problem

-AGENTS.md and the render README both forbid deciding renderer behavior from model/texture/node name strings; the NWN compatibility sidecar is the sanctioned escape hatch.
+AGENTS.md and the render README both forbid deciding renderer behavior from model/texture/node name strings.
 Two audited sites make name-derived decisions that land in *common* data or common code paths, and neither is counted in import stats (the conversion doc requires "do not silently bake out failures").
 Found in the 2026-07 gfx/render audit; verified in source.